-EHE630 Growth and Development, Human Sexuality and Family Management Skills -3 credits
+EHE630 Growth and Development, Human Sexuality and Family Management Skills - 3 credits

-This course prepares educators to give young people sensitive age-and culturally-appropriate information on the growth and development of their bodies, including the reproductive system and human sexuality.
+Pre-practicum: 10 hours of directed field-based training required This course prepares educators to give young people sensitive age-and culturally-appropriate information on the growth and development of their bodies, including the reproductive system and human sexuality.
 The maintenance of reproductive health will be dependent upon the young person's knowledge of and ability to prevent sexually-transmitted diseases, early sexual experimentation and unintended pregnancy.
 Teaching about sensitive issues such as diversity in sexual orientation is discussed.
 The course explores ways of teaching about pre-natal development, infant and child care, parenting skills, consumer and environmental health issues affecting the family.
 (2)